GPUbrainStorm/UE5_Spout2_DX12/README.md

 ## Release Notes

+### v1.0.3 – 26 Nov 2025
+* **Fixed crash issue:**Fixed a crash issue on UE5.4 and later versions caused by running some code on the game thread instead of the rendering thread.

 ### v1.0.2 - 20 Nov 2025

 * **Smoother sending:** Replaced per-frame `FlushRenderingCommands()` with a small async GPU task + wait.
 This avoids flushing the whole render pipeline every frame.